Sato-Isolated/MindLated/README.md

 ## English

 ### Overview
-One day, I might release the private version of the obfuscator, which offers more protection, the ability to choose the protection for each method, and a better interface etc.
+One day, I might release a private version of the obfuscator, which offers more protection, the ability to choose the protection for each method, a better interface, etc.

 ### Issues
 If you encounter any problems with the current code, please open an issue, and I will see what I can do.